 For over 30 years, the MTAP coordinated a statewide folklife festival.
 A first foray into festival production occurred in 1984 as part of the 4-H Exploration Days on the MSU campus but the first major festival was the 1985 "Michigan: Whose Story?" festival held at the MSU Kellogg Center.
 In 1987, MTAP collaborated with the Smithsonian Institution to present Michigan's folk artists at the Festival of American Folklife.
 That same year, MTAP brought the Smithsonian's Michigan program to Michigan with the launching of the Festival of Michigan Folklife.
 During the twelve-year run of that festival, MTAP conducted field research to identify over 1200 folk artists for presentation.
 In 1999, MTAP forged a new partnership with the National Council for the Traditional Arts in Washington D.C., and the City of East Lansing, to co-produce the National Folk Festival 1999-2001.
 Running from 2002-2017, MTAP continued the festival tradition with the launching of the Great Lakes Folk Festival held in downtown East Lansing.
 In 2018, with support from the National Endowment for the Arts, the MSU Office of Outreach and Engagement, the MSU Native American Institute, and the Michigan Arts and Culture Council, and in-kind support of the Allen Neighborhood Center in Lansing, the City of Lansing, and community cultural workers, MTAP staff mounted what would become the last folklife festival, renamed for that year as the Lansing Eastside Folklife Festival.

 From 1986-2019, the Michigan Arts and Culture Council and the MSU Museum maintained a partnership to strengthen the support of traditional arts and artists in the state.
-In 2020, to strengthen the programs of MTAP and to provide opportunities for new university partners, the Michigan Traditional Arts Program moved its research, exhibition, and education programs to a new home at the MSU Residential College in the Arts and Humanities (RCAH) and moved its community-engaged digital humanities programs to Matrix: Center for Digital Humanities and Social Sciences.
-These programs are carried out in partnership with the MSU Office of Outreach and Engagement.
-The collections generated by the Michigan Traditional Arts Program are housed in the MSU Museum and the MSU Library.
+To strengthen the programs of MTAP and to provide opportunities for new university partnerships, the Michigan Traditional Arts Program moved its research, exhibition, and public programs to a new home in MSU University Outreach and Engagement, with its community-engaged digital humanities programs at Matrix: Center for Digital Humanities and Social Sciences and collections housed in the MSU Museum and the MSU Library.

 Community-engaged digital humanities projects on Michigan's traditional cultural assets